kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 - Molecules: $\eta \sim 10^{-2}$
 - Cells: $\eta \sim 10^{-1}$

 The overhead increases because higher scales coordinate more degrees of freedom.
 Atoms must manage electron-nucleus dynamics.
 Molecules must coordinate many atoms.
 Cells must orchestrate thousands of molecules.
 Each coordination level requires additional [maintenance energy](/binding-energy-critical-radii-and-information-maintenance-tax).
+The decade spacing ($10^{-6} \to 10^{-3} \to 10^{-2} \to 10^{-1}$) reflects the curvature ladder: each order-of-magnitude jump represents completing another triplet realization, with the system discovering its $(\pi, \beta, N)$ eigenstructure at the new scale.

 Agency emerges when overhead reaches 10% threshold.
 Below this, insufficient complexity prevents navigation.
 Above this, excessive maintenance consumes capacity.
 The biological sweet spot at $\eta_{\text{bio}} \sim 0.1$ provides precise balance—enough organization for goal-directed behavior, enough available energy to execute it.